Building a Self-Healing k3s Homelab (Part 5): RCU Stalls, Watchdogs, and Actually Healing

 | Post-hard-reboot noise | avg 3.9/10min, peaks at 8/10min | Boot-time burst, not a crisis |

-The action: issue a controlled systemctl reboot before the network stack goes dark.
+The idea: issue a controlled systemctl reboot before the network stack goes dark.
 A clean reboot takes ~2 minutes.
 A network black-hole can last 2 hours or more (the November 30 blackout lasted from 13:59 to 16:10, over 2 hours of dead services).

-Script deployed to Jarvis as /usr/local/bin/rcu-stall-watchdog.sh:
+Current script deployed to Jarvis as /usr/local/bin/rcu-stall-watchdog.sh:

 #!/bin/bash